Zayat/setrlimit/README.md

     setrlimit <pid>

-If you happen to know the numeric value of an rlimit you can specify it with `-r` (the default is to use `RLIMIT_CORE`).
-For instance, on my machine `RLIMIT_AS` is 9 so to increase the `RLIMIT_AS` I could do
+The default behavior if to change the value for `RLIMIT_CORE`, but you can change other limits for a process as well.
+For instance, you could do:

-    setrlimit -r 9 <pid>
+    serlimit -r nfiles <pid>

-In the future I'd like to add a way to specify the resources as strings.
-If you're really desperate, there's probably a file `/usr/include/bits/resource.h` that has the raw definitions.
+And this would increase the `RLIMIT_NFILES` soft limit for pid.

 ## How Safe Is This?